viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 1. Click the **Save & test** button to save your settings.
    Grafana will perform a health check on your configuration settings to verify that everything looks good.

-This connection allows Grafana to access all synced tabular data under your [organization](/cloud/organizations/), from any machine.
+This connection allows Grafana to access all synced sensor data under your [organization](/cloud/organizations/), from any machine.

 ## Visualize your data